OpenDive/OpenAIKit/README.md

 ## License

-OpenAIKit is released under the MIT license, and any use of the production server will be under the [Usage policies](https://beta.openai.com/docs/usage-policies) set by the OpenAI Team.
+OpenAIKit is released under the MIT license, and any use of OpenAI's REST endpoint will be under the [Usage policies](https://beta.openai.com/docs/usage-policies) set by them.
 [See LICENSE](https://github.com/MarcoDotIO/OpenAIKit/blob/main/LICENSE) for details.